 Several kinds of treatment are available for leukemia, including radiation, immunotherapy, targeted therapy, chemotherapy, and bone marrow transplant.

 Chemo is the primary treatment for leukemia.
 You can take chemo medicines intravenously or orally.
 The drugs spread through the body via the blood.
 Chemo is given in cycles or rounds.
 Each cycle has a rest time.
 Chemo is helpful if cancer has spread in the body.
 Chemotherapy may decrease the chances of leukemia recurrence.

 If any of the above treatments don’t work, the doctor may opt for a bone marrow transplant.
 The doctor prescribes very high doses of chemotherapy.
 It destroys leukemia-producing bone marrow.
 After chemotherapy, you will get a bone marrow transplant to replace the destroyed cells.

 Radiation kills cancer cells.
 It effectively treats leukemia, as most leukemias are radio-sensitive.
 The rays are directed at the affected area from a machine outside the body.
 It kills only cancer cells.

 Most side effects may improve after radiation ends.
 Ask your doctor about what to expect.

-Targeted therapy is helpful to treat leukemia.
-The drugs majorly target specific abnormalities present in cancer cells and rarely normal cells.
+Targeted therapy helps treat leukemia.
+The drugs target specific abnormalities present in cancer cells and rarely normal cells.